karishmapatel27/whack-a-mole/notes.md

 #### Learning Competencies
 Need rewording
 May want to include some other competencies (alerts?)
+(ADDED)

 #### Summary
 .....idk how I feel about your wording Joseph :P  (hahaha i can not believe i wrote that.
+FIXED)

-FIXED) How to frame resources?
+How to frame resources?
+(What do you mean by framing in this context?)

 #### Time to Squrit The Clown!
 ^ `Squirt` (FIXED)